 Before concluding his remarks, Wedekind, who serves as a board member of Cross Over Ministries, talked about the new ministry.
 “Cross Over Ministries is my way to glorify God and give meaning to Andrew’s life and to be able to help others deal with mental illness, drug addiction, depression and grief,” Wedekind said.
 “It’s our way to give thanks for God giving us hope in our time of need.”

 After Wedekind spoke, participants watched a brief video on the mission of Cross Over Ministries.
-The video is available to watch on the organization’s [YouTube Channel] and Facebook page.

-Cross Over Ministries meets on the third Tuesday evening of each month in the old board room at Hillsboro Area Hospital.
 Their mission is to be a Christ-centered, community committed to cultivating mental health opportunities and their vision is to promote individual recovery and wellness through hope, opportunity, mercy and encouragement.
 For more information about the ministry, visit crossovernfp.com.

 Cross Over Ministries Plans Outreach Walk